nathanielvarona/pritunl-client-github-action/README.md

 ## Usage

-Configure the **Pritunl Client GitHub Action** using a declarative syntax, making it easy to integrate and manage your VPN connections.
+Configure the **Pritunl Client GitHub Action** using YAML's declarative syntax, making it easy to integrate and manage your VPN connections in a clear and concise manner.
+Define your configuration in a simple and human-readable YAML file, and let the action handle the rest.

 ### Inputs